1 – The beginning is the time to look good!

 I hate to bring up Louie Simmons at a time when for some reason the weightlifting world seems split over this one man, but he is right when he says that strength is the greatest equalizer.
-You will never snatch over 70% of your squat, so if you only squat 200kg you can only ever be an alright lifter.
-If you squat 300kg, you suddenly have the potential to become a terrific lifter and snatch over 180kg as many lifters have shown.
+You will never snatch over 70% of your squat, so if you only squat 200 kg you can only ever be an alright lifter.
+If you squat 300 kg, you suddenly have the potential to become a terrific lifter and snatch over 180 kg as many lifters have shown.
 Strength is your driving force.
-Technique is something you learn early on.
+Technique is something you build the foundations of early on and then hone slowly over time.
 Do not forget that weightlifting is a strength sport after all.

 Disclaimer: I’m not saying that technique isn’t important.
 It is extremely important, but you can develop your strength far more and for far longer than you can technique.
 Strength is the equaliser.